-What is Institutional Compliance?Administrators, faculty, staff and students who work on behalf of the institution assume responsibility for conducting their assignments within the law and in maintaining the highest ethical standards.
+Administrators, faculty, staff and students who work on behalf of the University assume responsibility for conducting their assignments within the law and in maintaining the highest ethical standards.
 "Compliance" refers to adherence to, or the following of, laws, rules, policies, and any other requirements that apply to a set of job duties.
-While employees are not responsible for knowing all the laws and policies that pertain to the institution, they are responsible for those that relate to their immediate job duties.
+While employees are not responsible for knowing all the laws and policies that pertain to the University, they are responsible for those that relate to their immediate job duties.

-In response to continuing scrutiny from government regulators and an increasingly complex statutory and regulatory environment, in 2006 the president established an Office of Institutional Compliance Assistance and Policy Administration with the directive to build an effective institutional compliance program.
-Compliance Assistance is a central office intended to foster and support the institution’s commitment to comply with all applicable laws and regulations, to assist in detecting and correcting compliance violations promptly and to aid in eliminating misconduct and other wrongdoing, whether intentional or unintentional.
+In response to continuing scrutiny from government regulators and an increasingly complex statutory and regulatory environment, in 2006 the president established an Office of University Compliance with the directive to build an effective University compliance program.
+Compliance Assistance is a central office intended to foster and support the University's commitment to comply with all applicable laws and regulations, to assist in detecting and correcting compliance violations promptly and to aid in eliminating misconduct and other wrongdoing, whether intentional or unintentional.